 In November 2017 the European Society of Human Reproduction and Embryology particularly observed that there is a need for studies of the emotional impact of recurrent pregnancy loss on men.
 Therefore we would like to talk to men who have recently lived through two or more pregnancies that both ended spontaneously before 16 completed weeks of gestation.
 We hope to learn from their stories and understand whether and how men who experience multiple miscarriages could be better supported.
-The results of our research will inform the ongoing efforts of clinical teams and organisations such as Tommy’s to help any individuals and families who find themselves affected by multiple miscarriages.
+The results of our research will inform the ongoing efforts of clinical teams and charities to help any individuals and families who find themselves affected by multiple miscarriages.

 If you are a man aged 18 years or over who has lived through two or more clinically confirmed pregnancies that both ended in miscarriage before 16 completed weeks of gestation, with the most recent loss no more than 12 months ago, then you could be eligible to contribute to our study.